Flash-X/Flash-X-docs/docs/source/Grid.rst

 :math:`\Delta z` is set to be exactly 1 length unit.
 Always with the understanding that “nothing happens” in the :math:`z` direction.)

-Note that this interpretation of “mass”,“energy”, must be taken into account not just when examining the physics in individual cells, but equally applies for quantities integrated over larger regions, including the “total mass” or “total energy” reported by Flash-X in files — they are to be interpreted as (linear or surface) densities of the nominal quantities (or, alternatively, as integrals over 1 length unit in the missing Cartesian directions).
+Note that this interpretation of “mass”,“energy”, *etc.* must be taken into account not just when examining the physics in individual cells, but equally applies for quantities integrated over larger regions, including the “total mass” or “total energy” *etc.* reported by |flashx|
+in ``flash.dat`` files — they are to be interpreted as (linear or surface) densities of the nominal quantities (or, alternatively, as integrals over 1 length unit in the missing Cartesian directions).

 Choosing a Geometry
 ~~~~~~~~~~~~~~~~~~~

-The user chooses a geometry by setting the runtime parameter in .
-The
+The user chooses a geometry by setting the ``Grid/geometry`` runtime
-default is (unless overridden in a simulation’s file).
-Depending on the
+parameter in ``flash.par``.
+The default is ``"cartesian"`` (unless
+overridden in a simulation’s ``Config`` file).
+Depending on the ``Grid``
-Grid implementation used and the way it is configured, the geometry may
+implementation used and the way it is configured, the geometry may also
-also have to be compiled into the program executable and thus may have
+have to be compiled into the program executable and thus may have to be
-to be specified at configuration time; the flag should be used for this
+specified at configuration time; the ``setup`` flag ``-geometry`` should
-purpose, see .
+be used for this purpose, see .

-The runtime parameter is most useful in cases where the geometry does
+The ``Grid/geometry`` runtime parameter is most useful in cases where
-not have to be specified at compile-time, in particular for the Uniform
+the geometry does not have to be specified at compile-time, in
-Grid.
-The runtime parameter will, however, always be considered at
+particular for the Uniform Grid.
+The runtime parameter will, however,
-run-time during Grid initialization.
-If the runtime parameter is
+always be considered at run-time during ``Grid`` initialization.
+If the
-inconsistent with a geometry specified at setup time, Flash-X will then
+``Grid/geometry`` runtime parameter is inconsistent with a geometry
+specified at setup time, |flashx| will then either override the geometry
-either override the geometry specified at setup time (with a warning) if
-that is possible, or it will abort.
+specified at setup time (with a warning) if that is possible, or it will
+abort.

-This runtime parameter is used by the Grid unit and also by
+This runtime parameter is used by the ``Grid`` unit and also by
 hydrodynamics solvers, which add the necessary geometrical factors to
 the divergence terms.
 Next we describe how user code can use the runtime
 parameter’s value.